Chapter 3

 “A few weeks, give or take,” replies Medic as he pulls back into his seat in feigned relaxation.
 “She got me involved.”

 He swings his hand left and points at The Handler.
-She appears to be immersed in something on the screen of her mobile phone but the sunglasses make it difficult to tell.
-After a few moments she perks up, lowers the phone, and remarks, “Huh?”
+She appears to be immersed in something on the screen of her mobile phone.
+After a few moments she perks up, lowers the phone, raises her sunglasses, and remarks, “Huh?”

 “Just saying you pulled me into Section B,” repeats Medic.